 Cotton

-That means all that sweat your body has produced to cool you down is now trapped in your cotton sleepwear next to your skin.
-You covers are also preventing the moisture from going anywhere too.
+When you have night sweats and you're wearing a cotton garment, all that sweat your body has produced to cool you down is now trapped in your sleepwear next to your skin.
+Your sheets and blankets/duvet are also preventing the moisture from going anywhere, making you feel hot and clammy all night long, completely wrecking any chance you had for a decent night's sleep.

 In the outdoor community they have a saying: “Cotton is rotten.”
 As you heat up and cool down, cotton will cling to you and you will become chilled and wet.